Rodgers-M/sms-management-api/README.md

 {
   "message": "message to send",
-  "sender": "the phone number of the sender", "reciever": "the phone number of message reciepient" }
+  "sender": "the phone number of the sender", "receiver": "the phone number of message reciepient" }
 ```
-**Note Both the sender and reciever contants have to be existing for successful
+**Note Both the sender and receiver contants have to be existing for successful
 message sending**